Gifted education: Emotional aspects

-While giftedness is seen as an academic advantage, psychologically it can pose other challenges for the gifted individual.
-A person who is intellectually advanced may or may not be advanced in other areas.
+While giftedness is often seen as an academic advantage, psychologically it can pose challenges for the gifted individual.
+A student may be highly gifted in certain areas, but progress more typically, or struggle in other areas.
+Because the student may be seen as more advanced in general, issues ranging from finding a subject uninteresting to special needs or difficulties can create higher levels of expectation and stress, leading to other, more serious issues.
 Each individual student needs to be evaluated for physical, social, and emotional skills without the traditional prejudices which prescribe either "compensatory" weaknesses or "matching" advancement in these areas.

 It is a common misconception that gifted students are universally gifted in all areas of academics, and these misconceptions can have a variety of negative emotional effects on a gifted child.
 Unrealistically high expectations of academic success are often placed on gifted students by both parents and teachers.
 This pressure can cause gifted students to experience high levels of anxiety, to become perfectionists, and to develop a fear of failure.
 Gifted students come to define themselves and their identity through their giftedness, which can be problematic as their entire self-concept can be shaken when they do not live up to the unrealistically high expectations of others.

-A person with significant academic talents often finds it difficult to fit in with schoolmates.
-These pressures often wane during adulthood, but they can leave a significant negative impact on emotional development.

-Social pressures can cause children to "play down" their intelligence in an effort to blend in with other students.
-"Playing down" is a strategy often used by students with clinical depression and is seen somewhat more frequently in socially acute adolescents.
-This behavior is usually discouraged by educators when they recognize it.
-Unfortunately, the very educators who want these children to challenge themselves and to embrace their gifts and talents are often the same people who are forced to discourage them in a mixed-ability classroom, through mechanisms like refusing to call on the talented student in class so that typical students have an opportunity to participate.